 11. Join a table tennis club

 Another good way of improving is by joining a table tennis club and playing against as many different players as you can.
-This is a great way to learn from players better than you and get more ideas and tips on improving your game.
+This is a great way to learn from players better than you and get more ideas and table tennis tips on improving your game.
 You’ll also have a lot more fun and meet people with similar interests as you.
-In the US, you can check Team USA’s website for a list of clubs and in the UK try Table Tennis England to find one near you.
+In the US, you can check Team USA’s website for a list of table tennis clubs and in the UK try Table Tennis England to find one near you.

 12. Improve your footwork